Agrimonia gryposepala: Description

-The specific epithet, gryposepala, is derived from the Greek grypos, meaning curved or hooked, and from sepala, meaning sepal.
-The name "grooveburr," which is sometimes applied to the plant, comes from the grooved shape of the seedpod or burr.

 Conservation status in the United States

 It is listed as threatened in Kentucky.

 Uses

 Across North America, various indigenous peoples used the plant for medicinal purposes.
 Among the Iroquois people, a drink made from the roots of the plant was used for diarrhea.
 Among the Cherokee, the plant was used for the same purpose, to reduce fever, and for a range of other problems.
 The Ojibwe used the plant for urinary problems, and the Meskwaki and Prairie Potawatomi used it as a styptic for nosebleeds.

 These ethnobotanical uses of the plant have some similarities to the traditional medical uses of Agrimonia eupatoria, which is native to Europe, Asia, and Africa.